Fort St. John, British Columbia: Economy

-Health care
+Health

+In 1963, Fort St. John became the tenth community in British Columbia to add fluoride to its' water supply.
 Fort St. John has a hospital, which as of 2022, had 44 in patient beds, 4 intensive care unit beds, and 7 delivery beds.
 It has a CT scanner and ultrasound.

 Arts and culture

 As the urban centre for approximately 20,000 people, much of the region's recreational and cultural facilities are located in town.
 Within the city, Centennial Park groups much of these facilities in a central location close to residences and businesses.
 This large park includes the Fort St. John North Peace Museum, the North Peace Leisure Pool, the North Peace Arena (home of the Fort St. John Huskies), a separate arena for children, an 8-sheet curling rink, as well as an outdoor water park and speed skating oval.
 Other parks in the area include the city-maintained Fish Creek Community Forest, and about 10 km northwest of town the Beatton Provincial Park and Charlie Lake Provincial Park.
 In the centre of town is the North Peace Cultural Centre which houses the Fort St. John Public Library, a theatre, and the Peace Gallery North art gallery.
-Visitors also come to see 'Ms. Bubbles', the world's largest tea-cup pig.

 Attractions

-The city's main recreation centre is the Fort St. John Enerplex, also known as the Pomeroy Sport Centre, that opened in 2010.
+The city's main recreation centre is the Fort St. John Enerplex, now known as the Pomeroy Sport Centre, that opened in 2010.
 It is a three-storey public facility with two National Hockey League-sized ice rinks, a concession, 12 dressing rooms, public meeting rooms, a retail juice outlet, an indoor near-Olympic-sized long track speed skating oval, and a 340 meter long walking track (the "Northern Vac Track").
 All ice surfaces can be removed to provide event space in excess of 140,000 square feet.
 The facility also houses the Energetic Learning Campus, a satellite campus of the nearby North Peace Secondary School.

-Fort St. John hosted the BC Winter Games in 1984 and the Northern BC Winter Games in 1975, 1976, 1994, 2000, and 2007.
-Every August, the Great Canadian Welding Competition is held in Fort St. John, which sees welding artists fill Centennial Park creating statues on the year's given theme.
-In January the annual High on Ice Winter Carnival has a frozen Centennial Park filled with ice sculptors competing and other special winter-related activities occurring around town.
+Fort St. John hosted the BC Winter Games in 1984 and 2020, and the Northern BC Winter Games in 1975, 1976, 1994, 2000, and 2007.
+Previously, the Great Canadian Welding Competition is held in Fort St. John, which sees welding artists fill Centennial Park creating statues on the year's given theme.
+In February, the annual Winter Fest has a frozen Centennial Park filled with ice sculptures, ice slides, and other special winter-related activities occurring around town.